sagemath/trac_to_gh/Issue 3527.md

 # Issue 3527: Build python with "-O2" instead of "-O3" on Itanium

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3527

 Original creator: mabshoff